QtPyHammer-devs/QtPyHammer/CONTRIBUTING.md

 Your future self will thank you, trust me

 ### Testing
 Write tests!
 Run tests!
 Found a bug you can't fix?
 Ask for help!
+Tests are particularly handy for checking what you may have broken before pushing a commit

 ### Further Reading
 [The Zen of Python](https://www.python.org/dev/peps/pep-0020/#the-zen-of-python)